In order to be able to run AirMessage properly, you will need:

 Now it's time to configure the Android app to connect to your server, allowing it to send and receive messages.
 To begin, make sure you have the app installed on your smartphone.

 Open the app, and all that's left to do is enter your server's address and password.
+The server address should be your chosen dynamic DNS hostname, and the password must match the one you selected on your computer.
 After connecting, you will be asked to sync your messages.
-This copies all of your messages from your computer to your phone for a seamless transition.
-It is recommended for all users.
+This copies your recent messages from your computer to your phone for a seamless transition.

 Congratulations!
 You have reached the end of the setup guide.
-If you had any trouble following this guide, experienced any issues, or have a question, please feel free to send us a message.
+If you had any trouble following this guide, experienced any issues, or have a question, please visit the help page.